 The TEST key puts your system into the Test mode, which allows each protection point to be checked for proper operation.
-The keypad sounds a single beep every 45 seconds as a reminder that the system is in the Test mode
+The keypad sounds a single beep every 45 seconds as a reminder that the system is in the Test mode.

-NOTE: An alarm message will not be sent to your alarm monitoring company during the following tests.
+Note: An alarm message will not be sent to your alarm monitoring company during the following tests.

-Disarm the system and close all protected windows, doors, etc. The "READY" indicator should be lit.
+Disarm the system and close all protected windows, doors, etc. The "READY" message should be displayed and the green READY indicator (if present on the keypad) should also be lit.